somjit101/Search-Engine-Stackoverflow-QnA/README.md

   * [Locality-sensitive Hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing) (LSH)
   * Neighborhood Graphs

 Here, we have used the Universal Sentence Encoder (**USE**) offered by TensowFlow Hub to embed the Question titles in the dataset and the query text to **512-dimensional** vectors.
 In addition, we have used the built-in cosine similarity function in the native scripting language of ElasticSearch to rank results based on semantic meaning.
+More such built-in vector scoring functions can be found [here](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/query-dsl-script-score-query.html)

 ## Adoption of ElasticSearch for our Use Case